1. Home>

 Should you manage payroll internally or outsource it?

-As your workforce grows, payroll becomes more complex – from reporting requirements and compliance to time, cost and internal expertise.
-What works for one organisation may not work for another.
+As your workforce grows, payroll processes become more complex, encompassing reporting requirements, compliance, time, cost, and the need for internal expertise.
+What suits one organisation may not be right for another.

-Your quiz results help you understand which payroll model – in-house or outsourced – best supports your business today and as you grow.
+This 2-minute payroll quiz offers a personalised recommendation based on your organisation’s size, complexity, and growth plans.
+It helps you understand which payroll model best supports your business today and as you grow.

 Your results will highlight:

-- Whether your internal payroll resources are likely to support your payroll workload
+• Whether your internal payroll resources support your payroll workload.

-- Which payroll model may be easier to manage as your workforce grows
+• Which payroll model is easier to manage as your workforce grows.

-This payroll quiz is designed for organisations reviewing how payroll should be managed, particularly:
+This payroll quiz is designed for organisations reviewing their payroll management strategy, especially those experiencing growth or facing increased complexity.

 Take the Quiz!